ev3dev/ev3dev.github.io/support.md

 **This is the recommended means of live chat support for ev3dev.**

-If you have a GitHub or Twitter account, come say hello at <https://gitter.im/ev3dev/chat>.
+If you have a GitHub, GitLab or Twitter account, come say hello at <https://gitter.im/ev3dev/chat>.

 [gitter.im]: https://gitter.im
 [GitHub Issues]: https://help.github.com/articles/about-issues/